coderamen666/srd-v3.5-md/epic/epic-prestige-classes.md

 **Command Undead:** The blackguard commands undead as a cleric of two levels lower, as normal.

-**Sneak Attack:** The epic blackguard's sneak attack damage increases by +1d6 every three levels after 10th.
+**Sneak Attack:** The epic blackguard’s sneak attack damage increases by +1d6 every three levels after 10th.

-**Fiendish Servant:** Up to 20th character level, a fiendish servant's powers depend on its master's character level, not his or her blackguard class level.
+**Fiendish Servant:** Up to 20th character level, a fiendish servant’s powers depend on its master’s character level, not his or her blackguard class level.
 After that, they depend on his or her blackguard level.
 For every five blackguard levels above 10th the fiendish servant gains +2 bonus Hit Dice, its natural armor in-creases by +2, and its Strength and